thedigitor/thedigitor/README.md

 I'm a Growth Data Analyst for E-commerce Brands
 ---------------
-I help e-commerce brands understand and connect the dots across all their business data to find growth opportunities and drive better growth decisions.
+I help e-commerce brands understand and connect the dots across all their business data to find growth opportunities and drive better growth strategies.

 I also help e-commerce brands see the story behind their business data to drive growth, improve product, optimize conversion, reduce churn, enhance user experience and scale revenue.